Covid VACCS (Vaccination Access at Community Centers)

 Community health centers are key providers of vaccinations and vaccine education.
 During Covid-19 vaccine roll-out in early 2021, the federal government disbursed vaccines directly to Federally Qualified Health Centers (FQHCs) to facilitate vaccination of their patient populations, which are disproportionately minority and medically underserved.

-The goal of this rapid-response project is to understand how frontline vaccine providers serving disproportionately vulnerable communities responded to barriers to vaccine access, patients’ concerns about Covid-19 vaccination, and related issues of trust during a public health emergency.
+The goal of this rapid-response project was to understand how frontline vaccine providers serving disproportionately vulnerable communities responded to barriers to vaccine access, patients’ concerns about Covid-19 vaccination, and related issues of trust during a public health emergency.

 Advancing Covid Vaccination Equity at Federally Qualified Health Centers: a Rapid Qualitative Review